Alex4008/J-Basic/README.md

 # J-Basic
-A new interpreted language that is interpreted using java.
+A made up interpreted language that is interpreted using java.
 More on documentation and information as the project progress.
 This is currently in development.